FvorY/Portfolio/README.md

 </p>

 # SiReti
-SiReti (Property Recommendation System / Sistem Rekomendasi Properti) is an application that facilitates everyone in selling and searching for properties.
-This application can collect properties from other websites through scraping using Python, and then recommend them to users who are looking for properties using the Simple Additive Weighting (SAW) method.
-I hope it will make things easier and save time.
-Many recommendation parameters can be used, such as location, material, price, and the number of rooms in each property.
+SiReti (Sistem Rekomendasi Properti / Property Recommendation System) is an application that facilitates everyone in selling and searching for properties.
+This application can aggregate properties from other websites by scraping using Python, and then recommend them to users who are looking for properties using the Simple Additive Weighting (SAW) method.
+My hope is that this can make the process easier and save time.
+There are numerous recommendation parameters that can be used, such as location, material, price, and the number of rooms for each property.
+This application is the result of my final project at Maarif Hasyim Latif University.

-This application is built using Python for data scraping.
-The backend is developed using native PHP with the Simple Additive Weighting (SAW) method, while the frontend is built using Vue.JS.
-It also features a Progressive Web App (PWA) to facilitate users in installing or using the application on Android mobile devices.
+The application is built using Python technology for data scraping.
+The backend utilizes PHP Native with the Simple Additive Weighting (SAW) method.
+The frontend uses Vue.js, equipped with a Progressive Web App (PWA) to make it easier for users to install or use the application through Android mobile devices.

 Repository Link: Not Available <br>
 All Preview: https://drive.google.com/drive/folders/17vrmc-0kdnUNOVx5WVic3BZ8n7J6fEhv <br>